nazeehanimnaz/irremote-control-car/README.md

 ### - Refer to the [complete-code](https://github.com/nazeehanimnaz/irremote-control-car/blob/main/complete-code) file for the code.

 ### - Tips:
-  * Remove the jumper of the L298N motor driver module as the voltage supplied to the driver is more than 12V.
+  * Remove the jumper of the L298N motor driver module to disable the 5V regulator of the driver.
+This prevents damage to the driver as the voltage supplied to it, is more than 12V.
   * If a wheel is rotating in the opposite direction compared to the other wheels, interchange only that wheel's positive and negative connections.
   * If wheels do not rotate even after all the above connections are done correctly, check if the motor driver has its LEDs switched on.
 If yes, then use a multimeter to check the voltage of the batteries.
 Change the batteries if the voltage is down.

-### - Questions that may arise:
+### - FAQs:
   * Why does the L298N motor driver module need an external voltage of more than 12V?
     * The driver needs to power up four 5V DC motors.
 This is not going to an easy task if a lesser voltage is used.
 Try removing one 9V battery and observe how the wheels don't rotate now.
   * Then why is a 5V supplied by the Arduino to the L298N motor driver module?
-    * This is supplied to power up the driver and to make sure that the Arduino and the driver has a common ground.
+    * When the jumper is removed, the 5V regulator of the driver is disabled.
+Now, the 5V pin of the driver acts as an input pin and expects a 5V supply to power the its logic circuitry.
 Observe how the L298N driver does not switch on if this connection is removed.
   * Why are 9V batteries used here instead of 18650 Li-ion rechargeable batteries?
     * I recommend using high quality 18650 Li-ion rechargeable batteries compared to using 9V batteries as Li-ion batteries are rechargeabale and very efficient for high powered devices.
 But the reasons why I used 9V batteries here are that, normal Li-ion batteries available in my country are not of good quality and can be used only a few times and the good quality ones are quite expensive.
+  * How can I give the Arduino a portable power supply instead of a powerbank?
+    * Use a seperate battery (not the one connected to the motor driver).
+Any type of battery can be used as long as it is within the recommended range.
+Either the barrel jack or the VIN can be used for this purpose.
+I recommend using high quality 18650 Li-ion rechargeable batteries for the reasons mentioned above.
+Using one 9V battery would not be efficient, as the battery would die very quickly.